hossamhamdy333/AI_Portfolio/rag_qa_documind/README.md

 A few things worth knowing about the implementation:

 **PDF text extraction is trickier than it sounds.** Some PDFs (LaTeX-generated ones especially) extract with no spaces between words.
-I handle this with layout-mode extraction plus a dictionary-based fallback (`wordninja`) that fixes any words still stuck together.
+This is handled with layout-mode extraction plus a dictionary-based fallback (`wordninja`) that fixes any words still stuck together.

 **Each visitor gets their own private document set.** On the live demo, everyone who uploads a file gets an isolated Chroma collection, keyed to a random session ID.
 Nobody sees anyone else's uploads.